-The IWTU project has achieved a number of significant milestones and is proceeding on plan for meeting the project milestones.
-The DOE has approved Critical Decision (CD) - 1, the associated conceptual design, and the CD-2 (Performance Baseline) preliminary design package.
-The detailed design work is proceeding with completion and request for CD-3, Start of Construction, approval scheduled for the third quarter of 2007.
-Figure 5 shows a perspective view of the IWTU process facility.
+The IWTU Project has achieved a number of significant milestones and is proceeding on plan for meeting the project milestones.
+The DOE has approved Critical Decision (CD) - 1, the associated conceptual design, the CD-2, Performance Baseline, preliminary design package, and the CD-3, Detailed Design.
+Construction of the IWTU commenced in April 2007.
+Figure 5 shows a perspective view of the IWTU Facility.

-Fig. 5 Integrated Waste Treatment Facility building
+Fig. 5.
+Integrated Waste Treatment Unit Facility.